simontaen/Passions/Notes.md

 * Artist fetch could fail and the iTunes Id would be empty then.

 ## General Functionality
+* Create Production Certificates for Push
+* How to I get logs from Test Devices (aka Remote Logging)
+* First launch, if empty list switch to fav artists
+* Simulate new album notification (for testing)

 ### Spotify Integration
 * Fall back to Spotify if Music App does not seem to be used.